Gariaband: Etymology

 Gariaband derived its name from Gīrī which translates to mountains or hills.
 Gariaband is a tribal area and the town is surrounded by hills.
 Gīrīband or Garīaband literally translates to Surrounded by Hills.

+Geography

+Gariaband is Loceted on 20.63°N 82.05°E. Gariaband has an average elevation of 318 metres (1043 ft).

+Demographics

+Gariyaband Nagar Panchayat has population of 10,517 of which 5,233 are males while 5,284 are females as per Census India 2011.